Frequently Asked Questions

 For more information on bankruptcy and receiving federal student aid click here.

-Q. Am I eligible to receive a federal student aid if I had a loan discharged due to total and permanent disability?
+Q. Am I eligible to receive federal student aid if I had a loan discharged due to total and permanent disability?

 If you had a prior loan discharged due to a total and permanent disability and wish to take out another federal student loan or wish to receive a TEACH grant, you must submit the following.